MaciejSzerwinski/Guitar_effect_recognition_using_CNN_RNN_model/README.md

 ![Guitar_Effect](https://github.com/user-attachments/assets/2e91002d-fa07-4446-95f2-bdb51cc659b3)

 Concept of project:
-< br / > The main purpose of this project is to compare two different convolution and recurrent networks to analyze which one is effective in recognizing guitar effects and their estimation parameters.
+<br/> The main purpose of this project is to compare two different convolution and recurrent networks to analyze which one is effective in recognizing guitar effects and their estimation parameters.

 Documentation:
 <br/> https://www.aes.org/e-lib/browse.cfm?elib=21124